TextControl/winforms-datavisualization/README.md

 # Data Visualization

-This repository is a fork of [kirsan31/winforms-datavisualization](https://github.com/kirsan31/winforms-datavisualization) tha is a fork of https://github.com/dotnet/winforms-datavisualization and contains source code of the `System.Windows.Forms.DataVisualization` namespace that provides charting for WinForms.
+This repository is a fork of [kirsan31/winforms-datavisualization](https://github.com/kirsan31/winforms-datavisualization) (a fork of https://github.com/dotnet/winforms-datavisualization) and contains source code of the `System.Windows.Forms.DataVisualization` namespace that provides charting for WinForms.

 # TX Text Control Compatibility